 The definition of 'related party' includes Latvian companies with at least 20% shareholders.

 From a Latvian perspective, this tax is considered a CIT, not a withholding tax (WHT), so the rate is not affected by an applicable double tax treaty (DTT).

 In Latvia, resident companies are taxed on profits distributed from their worldwide income, while PEs of non-residents are taxed only on profits distributed from Latvian-source income.
 Other Latvian-source income derived by non-residents may be subject to a final WHT or CIT by way of assessment.

 Micro-business tax (MBT)

-The Micro-business Tax Act permits existing and newly-formed businesses to acquire micro-business status and register for MBT if they meet certain criteria.
-In general, MBT status provided for the option to pay MBT at the standard rate based on a micro-business’s revenue of up to EUR 40,000 which covered payroll taxes, business risk duties, and CIT.
-As of 1 January 2021 the extensive amendments have been introduced into MBT normative regulation.
+The Micro-business Tax Act permits existing and newly formed businesses to acquire micro-business status and register for MBT if they meet certain criteria.
+In general, MBT status provided for the option to pay MBT at the standard rate based on a micro-business’s revenue of up to EUR 40,000, which covered payroll taxes, business risk duties, and CIT.
+As of 1 January 2021, extensive amendments have been introduced into MBT normative regulation.

 As of 1 January 2021, limited liability companies (LLCs) cannot acquire MBT status; for the existing LLCs with MBT status, there is a transitional period of one year, after which this status will be withdrawn.